Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Introduction

-That gives a long time property of the flow $\phi^t.$\\ Also, the point \ref{MainBigness} of the statement expresses the fact that our result is not of small data type.
+Also, the point \ref{MainBigness} of the statement expresses the fact that our result is not of small data type.

-Now, in the control \eqref{Main}, the function $\xi$ being concave gives us the desired slow growth: concretely we can choose $\xi$ to be $\log$ or $\log\circ\log$ or even `better' (as long as it is increasing concave), and our result ensures then the existence of a measure with the mentioned qualitative/quantitative properties which provides the chosen control on the growth of the solutions.\\ This may be put in contrast with the Gibbs measure techniques, where the Fernique theorem provides an estimate of the quantity $\E e^{c\|u\|_r^2},$ giving rise to a control of type $\sqrt{\ln(1+|t|)}.$\\ To end our discussion let us present the generalization of the results to all dimensions, specially to dimensions $d> 3:$ \begin{rmq} The results of this paper remain true if we consider the equation \eqref{Equ_NLS7} to be posed on a $d\-$dimensional torus $\T^d$, $d\geq 3$.
+Now, in the control \eqref{Main} the function $\xi $ being concave gives us the desired slow growth: concretely we can choose $\xi $ to be $\log $ or $\log \circ \log $ or even `better' (as long as it is increasing concave), and our result ensures then the existence of a measure with the mentioned qualitative/quantitative properties which provides the chosen control on the growth of the solutions. \\ This may be put in contrast with the Gibbs measure techniques, where the Fernique theorem provides an estimate of the quantity ${\mathbb{E}}e^{c\|u\|_{r}^{2}}$, giving rise to a control of type $\sqrt{\ln (1+|t|)}$.

+To end our discussion let us state the generalization of the results to all dimensions, specially to dimensions $d> 3$\textup{:} \begin{rmq} The results of this paper remain true if we consider the equation \eqref{Equ_NLS7} to be posed on a $d\-$dimensional torus ${\mathbb{T}}^{d}$, $d\geq 3$.
 The computations are the same modulo some minor adaptations in the conditions of some statements.
 However, we need to assume that $s>\frac{d}{2}$ so that Proposition \ref{propLWP} survives. \end{rmq}